 To view the full list of all possible values, click the cell and observe the cell properties in the Cell tab of the EBA Filing Pane.

-In some tables, you must first fill out a cell value in other to make other cells of the table editable.
+In some tables, you must first fill out a cell value in order to make other cells of the table editable.
 For example, in the table below, the cell F3 must be first be filled out before all other cells in the same column become editable.

 Depending on the XBRL taxonomy, some reports might have facts that represent an arbitrary list of comma-separated multiple values.
 Consequently, in Excel, the corresponding cell also requires multiple values to be entered in the same cell.